 – so I played for myself.

-two all Liszt recitals and one all Busoni recital – solo piano.
-Six years ago I began planning for the end of
+all Liszt recitals and one all Busoni recital – solo piano.
+Six years ago I began planning for the end of my singing

-my singing voice (which has not happened yet! – Smile), so I knew I would always play piano for my pleasure and I was
+voice (which has not happened yet! – Smile), so I knew I would always play piano for my pleasure and I was lucky enough

-lucky enough to be seen by a hand specialist (a miracle worker of a doctor) who finally repaired my right thumb and
+to be seen by a hand specialist (a miracle worker of a doctor) who finally repaired my right thumb and wrist injury.

 I was lucky enough to have studied with a tremendous teacher at the Art Student’s